bohemiyan/DDNS-ipkeeper/README.md

 ---

-## ⭐ Support IPKeeper
+## ⭐ Support DDNS-ipkeeper

-If IPKeeper helped you save money and hassle, consider:
+If DDNS-ipkeeper helped you save money and hassle, consider:

 - ⭐ **Starring** this repository
 - 🐛 **Reporting** bugs and issues